 The purpose of these reviews shall be to implement a team approach to identifying factors which may have contributed to conditions leading to the fatality and to develop recommendations for improving coordination between local and State entities which might have avoided the threat of injury or fatality and to identify appropriate remedies.
 The Division of Social Services shall make public the findings and recommendations developed for each fatality reviewed relating to improving coordination between local and State entities.
-These findings shall not be introduced into evidence in any legal or administrative proceeding.
+These findings shall not be admissible as evidence in any civil or administrative proceedings against individuals or entities that participate in child fatality reviews conducted pursuant to this section.
 The State Child Fatality Review Team shall consult with the appropriate district attorney in accordance with G.S.
 7B-2902(d) prior to the public release of the findings and recommendations.